Where These Legendary Rock Stars Are Buried

 Tom Petty was memorialized at beachside shrine

-Right before he embarked on a 53-date, 40th anniversary tour in 2017 celebrating his band, the Heartbreakers, Tom Petty was diagnosed with a fractured hip.
-He scheduled a hip replacement surgery for after the tour, and after a break, but to make it through those gigs, Petty relied on a series of prescribed drugs, including multiple sedatives and several powerful painkillers.
-Petty broke the hip while relaxing at home in October 2017 and died while hospitalized after collapsing at his Malibu home.
+Right before he embarked on a 53-date, 40th anniversary tour in 2017 celebrating his band, the Heartbreakers, Tom Petty injured his hip in a fall at a rehearsal.
+To make it through those gigs, Petty relied on a series of prescribed drugs, including multiple sedatives and several powerful painkillers.
+By the time he got home, the hip had fully fractured, but prior to surgery, he wanted to rest from the tour.
+On October 2, 2017 he collapsed at his Malibu home and died later in the hospital.
 His death was attributed by the Los Angeles County Medical Examiner to an accidental drug overdose.
 Petty was 66.

 Two weeks after Petty's death, the musician's relatives and friends gathered for a private ceremony at Self-Realization Fellowship Lake Shrine in Pacific Palisades, California.
 The site includes a temple, meditation area, and gardens, and it's where Petty's friend and fellow Traveling Wilbury George Harrison's memorial service took place in 2001.
 Petty's remains were cremated.